Safe, Effective Herniated Disc Treatment

 Receive Non-Surgical Relief

 Studies show that chiropractic adjustments not only reduce the size of herniated discs but in many cases lead to regression.
 Regression and reabsorption depend upon the size, location, and phase of the injury.
-Call us at (619) 585‐3611 or contact us online to learn more about herniated disc and our treatments.
+Contact us online to learn more about herniated disc and our treatments.